 - "Mac", who runs MacAnally's in The Dresden Files.
 MacAnally's is one of few places which is neutral ground for supernaturals, so every non-"vanilla human" in Chicago will drop by sooner or later.
 He doesn't talk much, though.

-- Larry Niven's Draco Tavern books are told from the perspective of the human barkeep to an alien Bar of Weirdos.
+- Larry Niven's Draco Tavern stories are told from the perspective of the human barkeep to an alien Bar of Weirdos.

 - Aberforth Dumbledore, the barkeep of the Hog's Head in Harry Potter.

-- The Ship Who Searched by Mercedes Lackey has a scene where the male lead pours out his woes to a bartender and receives some good advice — along with a Lampshade Hanging, as it's revealed that bartenders in this future setting are given formal training in psychological and relationship counselling because of how often they're in scenes like this.
+- The Ship Who Searched by Mercedes Lackey has a scene where the male lead pours out his woes to a bartender and receives some good advice — along with a Lampshade Hanging, as it's revealed that a lot of bartenders in this future setting have received formal training in psychological and relationship counseling because of how often they're in scenes like this.

 - In The Shining by Stephen King, Jack talks with Lloyd the bartender, someone he knew before coming to the Overlook, but in this particular case, it's actually the Overlook serving as bartender.

 - Xavier runs a bar in Lonesome Dove.

 - In The Lord of the Rings Barliman Butterbur hands down private letters among some of his customers and shares with them important information.
 Though he sometimes errs in giving advice, Gandalf trusts him and makes him his deputy Quest Giver.